KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 Societies form nested coherence structures governed by recursive organization (C₁₄).
 Centropy manifests as lawful integration of differentiated roles;
-entropy manifests as domination, mimicry, or homogenization.
+entropy manifests as coercion, mimicry, or homogenization.

 Formally, a cultural system is modeled as a family of sealed states:
 \[